Remutaka Rail Trail

 - The camping area at Ladle Bend lies below the Rail Trail near the Pakuratahi River.
-Do not camp under the pine trees to the left of the Rail Trail (just before the bridge).
+Do not camp under the damaged pine trees to the left of the Rail Trail (just before the bridge).

-You can find a basic campsite with a pit toilet at Cross Creek.
+There is also a basic campsite with a pit toilet at Cross Creek.

-The Rimutaka Railway was built as part of an ambitious 1871 Government policy to construct a national railway network to attract immigrants and to help improve New Zealand’s economic base.
+The Remutaka Railway was built as part of an ambitious 1871 Government policy to construct a national railway network to attract immigrants and to help improve New Zealand’s economic base.
 The aim was to link agricultural hinterlands with major ports like Wellington.

 Building this railway across the rugged Remutaka Ranges threw up a technological challenge much greater than found anywhere else in New Zealand.
 A tunnel was the preferred option but could not be afforded.
 So the 'temporary' solution was a steep mountain railway.

 In the 1870s mountain railways were experimental.
 In 1863, the English engineer John Fell had patented the first drive friction system, and it had worked on Mt Cenis in the European Alps.
-New Zealand chose Fell's system to traverse the 4.8km Rimutaka Incline.
+New Zealand chose Fell's system to traverse the 4.8 km Remutaka Incline.
 This was an extremely innovative and bold engineering solution.
 It involved a centre rail – elevated above the running rail – gripped by a series of horizontal wheels fitted to the specially designed engines, and brake vans which took trains up and down the incline.

-The Rimutaka Incline was the third and last Fell system to be built.
+The Remutaka Incline was the third and last Fell system to be built.
 Railway technology continued to evolve swiftly, and within a few decades the innovative Fell system became old technology.
 Little updating was done on this 'temporary solution’, because a replacement tunnel would be built.
 Two world wars and a depression delayed this until 1955.

-The railway captured the attention of the community as a scenic mountain journey ... until sparks from the locomotives caused fires and burnt off all the bush.
+The railway captured the attention of the community as a scenic mountain journey – until sparks from the locomotives caused fires and burnt off all the bush.
 In the meanwhile traffic steadily grew and the incline operation, once a marvel, became a slow and expensive bottleneck.

 "The Rimutaka Incline was an interesting experience for travellers, and before the hills were denuded of forest, the trip provided a picturesque and awe-inspiring experience.
 It is now a dull and wearisome journey."
 Evening Post, 9 May 1936